ibrahimahmed1998/QuickAccess-NodeJs-Version/README.md

 # QuickAccess
-this is simple html , css code help you to access your websites quickly this is not compelete work , it depend on your links put in it .
+this is simple code help you to access your websites quickly without writting or think in site name
+this is not compelete work , it depend on your links put in it .
+project under developing .